o3de/o3de.org/content/docs/user-guide/components/reference/surface-data/gradient-surface-tag-emitter.md

 description: Use the Gradient Surface Tag Emitter component to enable a gradient to emit surface tags in your Open 3D Engine (O3DE) level.
 ---

+Add the **Gradient Surface Tag Emitter** component to an entity to enable a gradient to emit surface tags.

 ## Provider

 [Surface Data Gem](/docs/user-guide/gems/reference/environment/surface-data)